When Can You Start Pumping Breastmilk If You’re Pregnant?

 - When you are going back to work.

-- When you’ve decided that it’s time to wean, or stop breastfeeding altogether.
+- When you’ve decided it’s time to wean or stop breastfeeding altogether.

 Pumping while pregnant will help prevent engorgement

 Pumping while pregnant is a great way to prevent engorgement.
 If you want to start pumping, the best time is between 24 and 28 weeks of pregnancy.
-You can pump as often as every 2-4 hours for 15 minutes at a time.
-If your baby is born early, then it’s best to wait until he/she has reached 34 weeks before starting to pump.
+You can pump as often as every 2-4 hours for 15 minutes.
+If your baby is born early, it’s best to wait until they have reached 34 weeks before starting to pump.

 After delivery, continue pumping until your breasts feel soft or painless again (this may take up to 6 weeks).
 Once this occurs, stop pumping altogether and allow nature its course!